 Looking for a bright annual that blooms all summer long?
 Dahlberg daisy plants are drought tolerant annuals with a profusion of cheerful yellow blooms.
-Generally treated as an annual, dahlberg daisy plants may survive for 2-3 seasons in frost free regions.
+Generally treated as an annual, dahlberg daisy plants may survive for two to three seasons in frost free regions.
 Interested?
 Read on to find out how to care for dahlberg daisies and other dahlberg daisy information.

 Dahlberg Daisy Information

 Also called golden fleece or golden dogwood, dahlberg daisies (Dyssodia tenuiloba syn.
 Thymophylla tenuiloba) are small but mighty.
-These annuals have a plethora of small, ½ inch wide golden flowers.
-Plants have a bit of a trailing habit and are low growing, getting to around 6-8 inches in height, and their feathery foliage has a pleasant citrusy aroma when crushed or bruised.
+These annuals have a plethora of small, ½ inch (1 cm.) wide golden flowers.
+Plants have a bit of a trailing habit and are low growing, getting to around 6 to 8 inches (15-20 cm.) in height, and their feathery foliage has a pleasant citrusy aroma when crushed or bruised.

-Dahlberg daisies can be grown in USDA zones 5-11 and zones 9b-11 can begin growing dahlberg daisies in the fall for winter or spring flowers.
+Dahlberg daisies can be grown in USDA zones 5 through 11 and zones 9b to 11 can begin growing dahlberg daisies in the fall for winter or spring flowers.

 How to Care for Dahlberg Daisy Plants

 Plant dahlberg daisies in well-draining, sandy soil with a pH of 6.8 or higher in full sun.
 Nurseries do not usually sell the plants, so plan to start them from seed.
-Be aware that it takes about 4 months from germination to bloom time, so plan accordingly.
-Start the seed indoors 8-10 weeks before the last frost in your area or outside after all danger of frost has passed.
+Be aware that it takes about four months from germination to bloom time, so plan accordingly.
+Start the seed indoors eight to ten weeks before the last frost in your area or outside after all danger of frost has passed.

 Keep the seeds moist until germination occurs.
 Transplant the dahlberg daisy plants outdoors once frost season is over.
 Thereafter, caring for dahlberg daisies is easy-peasy.